google/go-cloud/internal/docs/design.md

 ## Tests

-For portable APIs, the distinction between developer and operator is blurred for integration tests, which require developer-specific resources to be created and destroyed.
+Portable API integration tests require developer-specific resources to be created and destroyed.
 We use [Terraform](http://terraform.io) to do so, and record the resource info and network interactions so that they can be replayed as fast and repeatable unit tests.

 ### Replay Mode